hsandhu14/ai201-project4-provenance-guard/README.md

-# ai201-project4-provenance-guard
 # Provenance Guard

 ## Overview

-Provenance Guard is a Flask-based backend system that helps creative platforms provide transparency about whether submitted writing appears to be AI-generated, human-written, or uncertain.
-The system combines multiple detection signals into a confidence score, generates a reader-friendly transparency label, allows creators to appeal classifications, and records every decision in a structured audit log.
+Provenance Guard is a Flask-based backend system designed for creative platforms that want to provide transparency about whether submitted writing appears to be AI-generated, human-written, or uncertain.
+Instead of making absolute claims, the system combines multiple detection signals into a confidence score, presents an easy-to-understand transparency label, allows creators to appeal classifications, and records every decision in a structured audit log.

 ---